Skip to Content

 What is Raita?

 In the U.S. yogurt is eaten at breakfast time, along with ingredients like granola and fresh fruit.
-In comparison, raita is served as a savory condiment with almost every meal in many South Asian countries.
-It is most commonly served with biryani or pulao to calm the spicy flavors with the cooling nature of the raita.
+In comparison, raita is served as a savory condiment with almost every meal in South Asian countries.
+It is paired with meals like biryani and pulao to calm the spicy flavors with the cooling nature of the raita.

 Ingredients You’ll Need